Higher Ed IT Strategist · AI Governance Leader · Senior Director, Yale College

 Equity has to be built in, not added later

-AI adoption strategies that don't account for access, representation, and impact on underserved populations will replicate existing gaps at scale.
+Adoption strategies that don't account for access, representation, and impact on underserved populations will replicate existing gaps at scale.
+This is a governance question as much as a values question.

 Practitioners are the bridge

-The gap between AI research and institutional practice is filled by people who can do both.
-That's the practitioner-scholar role I occupy.
+The gap between AI strategy and institutional practice is filled by people who understand both.
+That's the role I occupy at Yale, and it's what makes the governance work credible rather than theoretical.

 The CIO role is changing